-- The applicant, a former police officer of the Queensland Police Service (QPS), applied to QPS under the Information Privacy Act 2009 (Qld) (IP Act) for access to documents containing information of all officers who accessed his name in the QPRIME database (QPRIME)1 over a ten year period. - 2.
-QPS decided to neither confirm nor deny the existence of the requested information under section 69 of the IP Act.2 - 3.
-The applicant applied to the Office of the Information Commissioner (OIC) for external review of QPS's decision.3 - 4.
-On external review, QPS accepted OIC's preliminary view4 that the neither confirm nor deny provision could not be relied on in this case5 and made alternative submissions.6 - 5.
-For the reasons set out below, I vary QPS's decision and find that all documents to which the application relates comprise exempt information under schedule 3, section 10(1)(f) of the Right to Information Act 2009 (Qld) (RTI Act), as their disclosure could reasonably be expected to prejudice QPS's lawful methods and procedures and, therefore, section 59 of the IP Act can be relied on to refuse to deal with the application.7
+- The applicant applied to the Queensland Police Service (QPS) under the Right to Information Act 2009 (Qld) (RTI Act) for access to information showing the names of the police officers who had accessed his personal information on the QPRIME database (QPRIME)1 from 2006 until 10 June 2016, and the dates on which such access occurred.2 - 2.
+Given the applicant's application concerned his personal information, QPS decided to process it under the Information Privacy Act 2009 (Qld) (IP Act) and neither confirmed nor denied the existence of the requested information under section 69 of that Act.3 - 3.
+The applicant sought internal review of QPS's decision.4 On internal review, QPS affirmed its original decision.5 - 4.
+The applicant applied to the Office of the Information Commissioner (OIC) for external review of QPS's internal review decision.6 - 5.
+On external review, QPS accepted OIC's preliminary view7 that the neither confirm nor deny provision could not be relied on in this case8 and made alternative submissions.9 - 6.
+For the reasons set out below, I vary QPS's decision and find that all documents to which the application relates comprise exempt information under schedule 3, section 10(1)(f) of the RTI Act, as their disclosure could reasonably be expected to prejudice QPS's lawful methods and procedures and, therefore, section 59 of the IP Act can be relied on to refuse to deal with the application.